open-compensation-token-license/license-token-website/wikisrc/how-to-buy-nf-ts-on-get-gems.md

 2. **Create a Wallet**: Follow the wallet’s instructions to create an account.
 Ensure you save and secure your seed phrase; it’s crucial for wallet recovery.

 3. **Connect Wallet to GetGems**: Once your wallet is set up, connect it to GetGems through the ‘Connect Wallet’ option usually visible on the platform's interface.
+For more on NFT wallets, see [What is an NFT Wallet?](https://www.license-token.com/wiki/what-is-an-nft-wallet).

 ## Browsing NFTs on GetGems